Back to Top

 More Opportunities at Crofton

-You can earn proficiency credit by completing this CTE program at Crofton High School:
+You can earn proficiency credit by completing one of the following CTE programs at Crofton High School:

-• Early Childhood Education/Child Care.
 The Early Childhood Education/Child Care Services program follows the high school Child Development Associate (CDA) Program of the National Credentialing Program.
 The CDA is nationally transferable, most widely recognized, credible and valid credential in the Early Childhood Education field.
-Students may earn the CDA in center-based programs, family childcare and home visitors.
+Students may earn the CDA in center-based programs, family child care and home visitors.
 Students complete 120 clock hours of child development education and 480 hours of experience working directly with children in licensed facilities.
-In addition to industry certification, students also can earn college credit.
+In addition to industry certification, students can also earn college credit.

-For information contact your high school counselor or email Judy Wilson, coordinator, Instructional Pathways and Partnerships - Secondary, at jwilson49@aacc.edu.
+For information, contact your high school counselor or email Melanie Coleman, Instructional Pathways and Partnerships, Secondary, at emcoleman1@aacc.edu

 Questions?